Subdermal implant: History

 The first subdermal implant was implanted in 1994.
 It is generally agreed upon that they were pioneered by Steve Haworth.
 In his shop, HTC Body Piercing, in Phoenix, Arizona, he first began these procedures after being asked for a bracelet.
 He concluded that he could put a row of beads under the woman's wrist to create the effect she desired.
 This was followed in 1998 by the scientist Kevin Warwick who experimented with both an RFID and an electrode array implant.
 Since then, many different artists have done many kinds of implants.
 Some of the well-known names in the industry include Samppa Von Cyborg, Max Yampolskiy, Brian Decker, Emilio Gonzales and Stelarc, who had a cell-cultivated ear implanted on his arm.

 Types

 According to the Church of Body Modification, there are two main types of subdermal implants: subdermal (or subcutaneous) implants and transdermal implants.
 Magnetic subdermal implants also exist.

 A dermal punch, used for transdermal implants, creates a large initial hole by removing a disk of skin.

 Subdermal

-"Subdermal implants," as defined by the Church of Body Modification, are completely buried in the dermis.
+Subdermal implants are completely buried in the dermis.
 These are used for both cosmetic and medical purposes, such as the contraceptive Norplant, consisting of six levonorgestrel-releasing Silastic capsules, and is placed under the skin of the upper arm, generally a woman’s arm.
 The cosmetic variant can be molded into any shape desired; though usually made of silicone.
 However, Teflon variants exist as well.